kemalcr/kemalcr.com/guide.md

 # [SSL](#ssl)

 Kemal has built-in and easy to use SSL support.

-To start your Kemal with SSL support.
+To start your Kemal app with SSL, build and run with the SSL flags:

 ```
 crystal build --release src/your_app.cr